 - lobbying for governmental policy changes

-- encouraging local community leaders to speak up about overdose and life-saving practices
+- encouraging local community leaders to speak up about overdoses and life-saving practices

-- medication-assisted treatment (MAT) for alcohol addiction and opioid abuse
+- medication-assisted treatment (MAT) for alcohol and opioid use disorders

 - mobile Suboxone and methadone clinics